 Tax Credit Insurance

-The risk of tax treatment for a tax credit, such as the solar ITC or solar PTC can be reduced with tax credit insurance.
+The risk of adverse tax treatment for a tax credit, such as the solar ITC or solar PTC can be reduced – or eliminated entirely – with tax credit insurance.

-If a tax authority disagrees with the intended tax treatment of a tax credit transaction, or a tax position you have taken in the past, tax credit insurance steps in.
+If the IRS or other tax authority disagrees with the intended tax treatment of a tax credit transaction, or a tax position you have taken in a particular tax year, tax credit insurance steps in.

-A tax credit insurance policy allows a deal to proceed while protecting you against tax recapture, possible fines, penalties, interest, legal contest costs and taxes due to federal or state tax authorities.
+A tax credit insurance policy allows you to to proceed with your investment while protecting you against tax recapture, possible fines, penalties, interest, legal contest costs and taxes due to federal or state tax authorities.

 Tax credit insurance may be used to reduce risk in day to day corporate operations as well as business transactions and M&A including, but not limited to: